Constantijn-Dinklo/3D_Noise_Modelling/README.md

 *describe how to run the software*

+To run the program the following command can be ran on the command line:

+python main.py [constrained_tin] [semantics] [receivers] [sources] [output_folder] [xml_output_folder]

+Where:

+constrained_tin = the file path to the constrained tin, this should be a 'objp' file type semantics = the file path to the semantics, these are the buildings and ground types of the area receivers = the file path to the receiver points sources = the file path to the sources that generate noise, this should be a 'gml' file type output_folder = this is the folder where the files will be outputted xml_output_folder = the path to the folder where all xml cross section files will be outputted.
+The xml files are needed as input to the test_cnossos software.

+### Generating an OBJP file

+*describe how to make objp file*

 ## Limitations

 *what are the things that one would expect from this software but it doesn't do them, or not correctly*